READER EMERITA IN PHILOSOPHY

 The Phenomenal Woman: Feminist Metaphysics and the Patterns of Identity, London: Polity Press; New York: Routledge, 1998.
-(Link to Routledge [US] site)
+(Link to Taylor and Francis [US] site)

 Translated Extracts: ‘La donna fenomenale’, trans.
 Franco Restaino, in Adriana Cavarero and Franco Restaino (eds), Le filosofie femministe, Torino, Paravia, 1998, 249–51.